NESCent/phylocommons/README.md

 ### Installation

-To install phylocommons, run `make` from the root directory.
+To install PhyloCommons, run `make` from the root directory.
 This will install the prerequisites (rdf-treestore and biopython) if they aren't already present, create the SQLite database, and set up the settings/secret key files.